Through the Deep, Dark Valley

-Through the Deep, Dark Valley is the debut album by American folk rock band The Oh Hellos, released in 2012.
-It's 11 songs were written, produced, and performed by siblings Tyler and Maggie Heath.
+Through the Deep, Dark Valley is the debut album by American folk rock duo The Oh Hellos, released in 2012.
+Its 11 songs were written, produced, and performed by siblings Tyler and Maggie Heath.
 Most of the songs feature a traditional Celtic rhythm featuring acoustic guitars and smooth percussion.

 While The Oh Hellos are not exclusively a Christian band, Through the Deep, Dark Valley carries strong biblical and spiritual themes.
 They also take heavy influence from the Christian writer, C.S.
 Lewis', book series, the Chronicles of Narnia.
 The songs vary between soft, melancholic ballads and lively, chant-like anthems, reflecting different emotional and spiritual struggles.

 The album's themes also draw from the Heaths' personal experiences and reflections on love, family, personal growth, faith, and identity amid rebellion and exploration.
 Originally conceived as a concept album, it loosely follows a narrator’s journey of self-discovery as they confront their own faults, regrets, and the people and experiences they distanced themselves from during their rebellion.
 As Tyler Heath described, by the album’s end, the narrator reaches a turning point, realizing, "You know what?
 Maybe I need to go home and right some wrongs that I did," setting the stage for their path forward.

 Two years later, in 2015, The Oh Hellos released Dear Wormwood as a second volume to their debut album.